Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 After the preperation from the project template we will have a well configured minimal [JavaFX], [Maven] desktop application with following below listed advantages.
-Also every library have for its own great functionalities its the `interaction` from all libraries in the working project which is the greatest advantage :innocent: from the template.
+Also every library have for it's own great functionalities its the `interaction` from all libraries in the working project which is the greatest advantage :innocent: from the template.